jamie120/ms3-eat-vegan-recipes/README.md

  - All recipe details are pulled from the database and rendered in the main section of this page, in separate parts.
 There are identified with headers and small padding between sections.
 The use of background colour adds visual separation.

 ### Comments
 - The ability to leave comments is a feature of the site.
-The add comment and rating sections are directly below the recipe information, present on each recipe page. (this is only visible to logged-in users)
+The add comment and rating sections are directly below the recipe information, present on each recipe page.
 - The comments and rating are added to the database with the recipe _id - which is referenced when rendering the correct comments for each recipe.
 - The comments and rating are also added to the database with the user_id.
 This is used to identify comments that a user has written and allow them to delete the comment if they desire to.
 This is achieved by clicking the 'delete' button, directly next to the comment they have added.